 Of course, diet and exercise are key to building muscle, but vegetarians need to pay attention to a few important key aspects of the diet.
 This article will help any vegetarian create a plan to build muscle and become the strongest version of themselves.

 Before we discuss the how, you might be wondering why you should care about building muscle.
 As a runner, I made the crucial mistake of ignoring strength training and focusing on just logging mileage.
 While that builds muscle in the legs, it doesn’t create strength throughout the entire body.
 Increasing your muscle mass is a worthwhile goal for several reasons, such as:

 - Muscle burns more calories than fat, so increases in lean body mass can speed up your metabolism.

 Obviously, protein is essential for increasing muscle.
 As a vegetarian, the sources of protein in your diet will differ from the average person consuming meat.
-Plant-based proteins may include beans, lentils, whole grains (like quinoa, brown rice and farro), nuts, seeds, soy products, and dairy.
-Plant-based protein powders can also be a source of protein for the busy athlete but are certainly not needed to meet protein needs as a vegetarian.
+Plant-based proteins include beans, lentils, whole grains (like quinoa, brown rice and farro), nuts, seeds, soy products, and dairy.
+Plant-based protein powders can also be a source of protein for the busy athlete but are certainly not necessary to meet protein needs as a vegetarian.

-While protein sources may differ between meat-eaters and vegetarians, other recommendations for building lean body mass are the same for both groups.
+While protein sources may differ between meat-eaters and vegetarians, most other recommendations for building lean body mass are the same for both groups.
 These tips will help you increase your muscle in no time.

 For optimal muscle growth, aim to eat 20-30 grams of protein at each main meal.
 Vegetarian foods that pack a protein punch include: